Rust async/await: Async executor

 }

 5. The patrol_closure polls the goto_closure to find if the first position specified in poses[0] has been reached.
-The poll method of the goto_closure is a result of the .await marked with the ➡️ arrow in the above code snippet.
+The poll method of the goto_closure results from the .await marked with the ➡️ arrow in the above code snippet.

 6. The goto_closure creates a UnitGotoFuture.